 Every NSA is allowed to authorize NSI request messages and reject messages that do not comply to that NSA’s policies.
 Authorization decisions are based on policies that are stored within a policy database.
 Such a policy database can either be local to the NSA or part of an authentication and authorization infrastructure where polices apply to a set of NSA.
 Depending on the deployment a combination of local and/or, possible multiple, remote policy sources can be used to authorize NSI requests.
 How authorization policies are administrated is deployment specific.

 All RA to PA Connection Service messages listed in table 2 of [GFD.212] must be authorized according to policy.
 There may be one policy for all messages, different policies for sets of messages, or even a per message policy.
-For example, this allows for scenarios where a particular user is allowed to create a reservation, everybody that belongs to the same user group can query and modify but not terminate that reservation, and an administrator is allowed all actions including termination of the reservation.
-Please note that `allow everything’ is a policy as well.
+For example, this supports scenarios where a particular user is allowed to create a reservation, everybody that belongs to the same user group can query and modify but not terminate that reservation, and an administrator is allowed all actions including termination of the reservation.
+A policy such as ‘allow everything’ is a valid policy and can be adopted by providers wishing to constrain usage.

-The PA according to implemented policy rules MUST authorize all RA to PA Connection Service request messages.
+The PA MUST (subject to policy rules) authorize all RA to PA Connection Service request messages.